Fernando Gago

-Fernando Rubén Gago ([feɾˈnando ˈɣaɣo]; born 10 April 1986) is an Argentine professional former player and football manager of Racing Club.
+Fernando Rubén Gago ([feɾˈnando ˈɣaɣo]; born 10 April 1986) is an Argentine football manager and former player.
+He is the current head coach of Liga MX club Necaxa.

 During his 16-year club career, limited by multiple serious injuries, Gago played as a defensive midfielder and deep-lying playmaker for Boca Juniors, Real Madrid, Roma, Valencia and Vélez Sarsfield.

 A full international from 2007 to 2017, Gago represented Argentina at the 2014 FIFA World Cup and at the Copa América in 2007, 2011 and 2015, as well as winning a gold medal at the 2008 Olympics.

+As a manager, he led Aldosivi and Racing Club in the Argentine Primera División, winning two super cup honours.

 Club career

 Boca Juniors

 Born in Ciudadela, Greater Buenos Aires, Gago came from the youth divisions of Boca Juniors.
 He had his professional debut with Boca in the 1–0 victory over Quilmes on 5 December 2004, in the Torneo Apertura.
 On 1 October 2006, he scored the first professional goal of his career and the only one of his initial Boca spell in a 3–2 win over Vélez Sarsfield at La Bombonera.